Introduction

 However, when the perception of scarcity remains active, investment decisions or long-term planning may be postponed in favor of greater financial caution.

-Thus, the feeling of financial insecurity does not depend only on the amount of money available.
+Financial insecurity therefore depends on more than the amount of money available.
 It is deeply connected to how individuals interpret economic progress, social expectations, and comparison references.

 When these references continue to expand, the feeling of scarcity may persist even in contexts of personal financial growth.